Leander-s/machine_learning_praktikum/README.md

 # Code

 Source code provided in the paper.
-Requires CUDA!

 ## Ubuntu